FIRE Prowess Gauge – Chain Gang No 2

 • I quit work in 2012, so this hasn’t been about working out whether I’m on track to FIRE.

-See also: Portfolio Review - Year End 2014
+See also: Annual Portfolio Review 2019

 My OH kept working though, (( In fact today is her last day at work )) so we’ve had a reasonable earned income through the whole period and the FPG calculations still work.